 Expert Working Groups

-To date, EKLIPSE has facilitated several expert working groups (EWG) relating to requests about human mental health, the Common Agricultural Policy, electromagnetic radiation, nature-based solutions to climate resilience in urban areas and knowledge synthesis methods.
+To date, EKLIPSE has facilitated several expert working groups (EWG) relating to requests about business activities, human mental health, the Common Agricultural Policy, electromagnetic radiation, nature-based solutions to climate resilience in urban areas, knowledge synthesis methods and biodiversity restoration.

 Read more below about how our expert working groups are formed, who they consist of and what kinds of activities they do.

 How can environmental regulators support businesses to improve the outcomes of their operations for biodiversity, with a focus on small and medium-sized enterprises in the food and beverage sector in Europe?

 Which types and components of urban and peri-urban blue / greenspaces have a significant impact on human mental health and mental well-being?

 • Maria Beatrice Andreucci (Sapienza Università di Roma)

 • Sjerp de Vries (Wageningen Environmental Research (Alterra), Wageningen University and Research)

 The other members of the expert working group are: